-Flange Dimensions: A Comprehensive Guide
+Flanges Dimensions: A Comprehensive Guide

-Flanges serve as important components in piping systems, connecting pipes, valves, and equipment while allowing for easy maintenance and repairs.
 Understanding flange dimensions is essential for ensuring secure connections.
 This article provides an overview of flange dimensions, focusing on two prominent standards: ANSI/ASME B16.5 Class 150 Forged Flanges and ANSI/AWWA standards.

 Image Source: Texas Flange

-Key Flange Dimensions
+Key Flanges Dimensions

 Nominal Pipe Size (NPS)